k78ma/quartz/content/3A/SYDE 351/State-Variable Models.md

 ---
-title: State Variable Models
+title: State-Variable Models
 tags:
   - syde351
 date: 2024-06-27
 aliases:
-  - state variable models
+  - state-variable models
 ---
 State-variable models are made of first-order differential equations, allowing linear algebra to be used to solve problems.
 They are formed by defining higher-order derivatives as a cascade of first-order derivatives.